 Uses

-Modern and smart materials are constantly being engineered, so it’s good to try to keep up to date with the latest developments.
-They can often be incorporated into new consumer products without people noticing.
+Smart materials are constantly being engineered, so it’s good for designers to keep up-to-date with the latest developments.

 Smart materials are a type of modern materials (although not all modern materials are smart).